dacvs/aoc2023/12/README.txt

     2. all the other arrangements.

 Memoization allows us to evaluate N efficiently.
-I did a simple version with memoization.
+My simple implementation uses memoization.

 Dynamic programming is also possible.